Duncanma/Blog/content/Blog/if-you-write-rfps-to-get-work.md

 <blockquote dir="ltr" style="MARGIN-RIGHT: 0px">

-    <b> [Responding to RFP's](http://weblogs.asp.net/jsemeniuk/archive/2004/06/09/152066.aspx) </b>  <em>Many of you who are also consultants know that one of the realities of life is to write sales proposals.
+    <b> [Responding to RFP's](http://weblogs.asp.net/jsemeniuk/archive/2004/06/09/152066.aspx) </b>  _Many of you who are also consultants know that one of the realities of life is to write sales proposals.
 When working for large companies or governments you typically submit a proposal in response to a RFP – a request for proposal.
 This task is much like taking a pen and jamming it into your eyeball.
-While this may be fun for those who enjoy physical self mutilation &#8211;  I personally do not appreciate this painful experience (well, that’s not true… I’m still a consultant and in some form that is one type of self mutilation I would assume)...</em>  <em> [(check out the whole post here)](http://weblogs.asp.net/jsemeniuk/archive/2004/06/09/152066.aspx) </em>
+While this may be fun for those who enjoy physical self mutilation &#8211;  I personally do not appreciate this painful experience (well, that’s not true… I’m still a consultant and in some form that is one type of self mutilation I would assume)..._  _ [(check out the whole post here)](http://weblogs.asp.net/jsemeniuk/archive/2004/06/09/152066.aspx) _

 </blockquote>